How To Make Bouillon Cubes

 Here is how you do it:

 Take your completed and strained stock (Chicken, Fish, or Beef), and place it in a large pot.
-I always just put it back into the pot I just finished making the stock in.
+I always just put it back into the pot I just finished making the stock in if it is the winter and I made the stock indoors.
+If it is summer I prefer to use my crockpot outside to make the stock so my kitchen doesn’t heat up as much, then I transfer to a pot on the stove or an outdoor burner.

 Bring to a rolling boil and boil it until it has reduced to 1/3 of the original amount.
 It will become a light tan color and boil with tiny little bubbles like this:

-Once you have a thick syrupy liquid, let it cool for 30 minutes in the pot.
+Once you have a thick syrupy liquid, remove from the heat.

 At this point, you can either chill the bouillon, and cut into cubes for the freezer, or dehydrate it and store at room temperature.